wp-plugins/event-espresso-free/readme.txt

 That's not all!
 If you want to turbo-charge your event management, we've made it possible for you to process event registrations using your very own smartphones to scan QR codes!

 = Support =
-We monitor the WordPress.org support forums, but for faster support you can visit our [forum](http://eventespresso.com/support/forums/?utm_source=wordpress_org&utm_medium=link&utm_content=forum&utm_campaign=plugin_description_tab).
+We monitor the WordPress.org support forums, but for faster support you can visit our own [support forums](http://eventespresso.com/support/forums/?utm_source=wordpress_org&utm_medium=link&utm_content=support+forum&utm_campaign=plugin_description_tab).
 You can also visit the Help/Support menu from the Event Espresso admin.
 Please visit the forums  or visit the "Help/Support" menu within the Event Espresso admin.

 If your support issue is urgent, we also offer [priority event management support](http://eventespresso.com/product/premium-support-token/?utm_source=wordpress_org&utm_medium=link&utm_campaign=plugin_description_tab&utm_content=priority+event+management+support) (support tokens).